imperva/terraform-dsfhub-agentless-onboarding/README.md

 ```

 ## Troubleshooting
-If you encounter a problem with these modules, please open a [Github issue](https://github.com/imperva/terraform-dsfhub-agentless-onboarding/issues/new) and attach the relevant terraform logs.
+If you encounter a problem with these modules, please open an [issue](https://github.com/imperva/terraform-dsfhub-agentless-onboarding/issues/new) and attach the relevant terraform logs.
 You can gather additional debug information by setting environment variables before running your terraform commands:
 ```
 $ export TF_LOG=DEBUG
 $ export TF_LOG_PATH=terraform_debug.log